 Seeing a family therapist to understand the conflicts and help facilitate the relationship can be very helpful.
 Therapists are trained to address strained relationships and blended family dynamics.
 While you may want to give the relationship some time to grow on its own, consider going for assistance early if you notice problems, as they will be less entrenched and easier to impact.

 It can be very painful to dislike being around a stepchild and to want to connect with him or her and fail.
 It can also strain your new marriage.
 At the end of the day, you can’t make a child like you.
-All you can do is show up, keep an open mind and heart, and try to nurture a relationship.
+All you can do is show up, keep an open mind and heart, and try to nurture a relationship with your stepchildren.